Franchise v Startup

 Starting any sort of business is a financial risk.
 Yet, by fully understanding the amount of capital and ongoing liquidity needed and being aware of how it can be obtained and sustained, you can increase the likelihood of success.
 Lack of funding, especially early on in the life cycle, will be a business killer.

 As start-ups entail building the business from scratch, the business owner will inevitably face more uncertainty with laying out budgets and targeting liquidity levels.
 The experience of the owner will weigh heavily on the accuracy of those targets.
 If you are not an expert, you may need to seek advice.
-That in itself could be an additional cost.
+Just remember, advice is often not free.

 Franchise buyers, on the other hand, will be provided detailed guidelines on what actual franchisees in the system are paying for to effectively run their business.
 Some costs may are considered “best practice” while others will be required.
 These may be found in the FDD, Items 5 thru 9.
 Obviously, the goal is to provide transparency and assistance in creating a business plan and building out a pro forma.